-The power sunroof switch will remain active for up to 60 minutes after the ignition switch is turned off.
+For vehicles equipped with the EVIC, the power sunroof switch will remain active for up to 60 minutes after the ignition switch is turned off.
 Opening either front door will cancel this feature.
-The time for this feature is programmable.
-For details, refer to "Delay Power Off to Accessories Until Exit," under "Personal

-Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+The time is programmable.
+For details, refer to "Delay Power Off to Accessories Until Exit," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.